-This page is for anyone who requires information about how RABI is dealing with the current COVID-19 pandemic across our charity operations, services and care homes.
+This page provides information about how RABI is operating with the current restrictions placed on the charity by the COVID-19 pandemic and provides information about our operations, services and care homes.

 Services for farming people in need

-We continue to ensure that the farming people we support have the help they need from us at this difficult time.
+We continue to ensure that the farming people we support can continue to access any assistance they need from us during these difficult times.

 Volunteers, fundraising events and regional meetings